Alphington, Victoria: Parks and open space

 Alphington has tracts of green open space, such as the Darebin Parklands and Alphington Park.
 The suburb also features the Latrobe Golf Club.
 The area around Alphington railway station contains a stand of River Red Gum trees, the oldest of which (closest to Platform 1) likely predates European settlement.
 These areas have been revegetated with indigenous plantings by local residents and the local Council beginning in the late 1990s and are now characterized by vigorous young Red Gum growth and the return of native fauna such as tawny frogmouths.
 Sightings of echidnas have been reported.

 A notable location in the part of Alphington to the south of Heidelberg Road is the revegetated wetlands.
 This area abuts the Yarra River, and includes the disused modification to the river bank once referred to as the Alphington Swimming Pool.

 The Melbourne Innovation Centre is located just to the north east of the railway station and adjacent to the shallow valley of the Darebin Creek.
 There is no pedestrian access along the train bridge over the creek.

 Industry

-Amcor, a major paper production plant, operated in Alphington between 1919 and 2012, after which the land was sold to become a 16.5 hectare residential development.
+Amcor, a major paper production plant, operated a Paper Mill in Alphington between 1919 and 2012, after which the land was sold to become a 16.5 hectare residential development.
 The mill was demolished in 2017.

 Amcor had been found guilty of polluting Alphington's environment on at least three occasions; in 2001 for odour, in 2007 for discharging paper pulp into the Yarra and in 2008, Amcor was convicted for releasing oil into the Yarra from its Alphington plant and fined $80,000.
 In 2013, the company ceased operations at the Alphington plant.

 An EPA air monitoring station can be found next to the railway station just to the north.

-Dan Murphy's is headquartered and started here.

-La Sirene - brewery is located in Wingrove Street.

-Melbourne Innovation Centre (located at 2 Wingrove Street in Alphington) is one of Australia's longest-running and most successful business incubators.
-The incubator supports local start-ups and SMEs by providing access to office, coworking and workshop space while participating in the business incubation program.
-The program has graduated over 400 local enterprises and is a key economic development initiative in Melbourne's North.

-Melbourne Innovation Centre has expanded across Melbourne's North and North East, opening new incubator spaces in Northcote, Heidelberg West and Greensborough from 2010 to 2017.